mathflare/mathflare/README.md

 - We use Bootstrap for the most part.
 All the custom CSS is in the `Site.css` file.

 #### Are the icons custom?
-- Bootstrap Icons
+- Bootstrap Icons.

 #### Where is the project hosted?
-- Cloudflare, Vercel, GitHub Pages
+- Cloudflare, Vercel, GitHub Pages, Netlify(testing only).

 #### Can I contribute to the project?
 - Sure!
 We welcome all contributors.

 #### Do I have to log in with Google?
-- No. We will eventually impliment a bookmarking feature
+- No. We will eventually impliment a bookmarking feature.

 #### When did the project started?
 - June 2020

-#### Will the old design die?
+#### Where are the older versions?
-- we have moved it to this subdomain [former.liquidgeometry.tk](https://former.liquidgeometry.tk)
+- We haven't kept any older version of the website online.

 # Domains

-A list of all the active domains for Liquid Geometry
+A list of all the active domains for Liquid Geometry:

 ## Main Site